-- See the 2012 Undergraduate Catalog for list of appropriate major area electives. - This major does not build in the minimum number (30) of upper-level credit hours required for graduation.
-Be sure to include upper-level choices (3000/4000) in your general education and/or free choice electives. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+- Students are required to take a physiology course, either BIOL 3431 or BIOL 4411.
+Animal Physiology BIOL 3431 is only offered in the fall semesters and Plant Physiology BIOL 4411 is only offered in the spring semesters.
+Students should consult with their faculty mentor about which course to take. - This major does not build in the minimum number (30) of upper-level credit hours required for graduation.
+Be sure to include upper-level choices (3000/4000) in your general education and/or free choice electives. - To satisfy the General Education Assessment Policy students must take the GEA exam before or during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
-Go to UCM Testing Services in MyCentral for more information.
+Go to UCM Testing Services (HUM 216, 660-543-4919) in MyCentral for more information.